Kansas House votes against a constitutional amendment on abortion

 After more than five hours, the missing Representatives returned and the vote was finalized: 80 in favor and 43 opposed.

-“I vote yes to give the citizens of Kansas a vote on life and iIwill do it again if given the opportunity,” said Representative Ken Rahjes, (R), of Agra.
+“I vote yes to give the citizens of Kansas a vote on life and it will do it again if given the opportunity,” said Representative Ken Rahjes, (R), of Agra.

 Four Republicans broke ranks and voted against the bill with the Democrats.”